pyexcel/pyexcel/doc/source/tutorial03.rst

 Convert a column of numbers to strings
 --------------------------------------

 By default, all values in **csv** are read back as texts.
-However, for xls, xlsx and xlsm files, differnt data type are supported.
+However, for xls, xlsx and xlsm files, different data type are supported.
 Numbers are always read as `float`.
 Therefore, if you should like to have them in string format, you need to do some conversions.
 Suppose you have the following data in any of the supported excel formats:

 ======== =========
 userid   name